-Mr. R. A. Bush writes: - Will you please grant me a little of your valuable space to give publicity to an idea I have held for the last few weeks."
+Will you please grant me a little of your valuable space to give publicity to an idea I have held for the last few weeks?
 It may not be original.
-It is this: The Allies have been celebrating, in their different ways, the signing of the Armis-tice.
+It is this: The Allies have been celebrating, in their different ways, the signing of the Armistice.
 In a month or so the treaty of a great peace, unique in the world's history, will be settled.
 Why should not that momentous event be the occasion for a world-wide rejoicing?
 The whole world has been seriously affected by the war, all have suffered, more or less, all are interested in the principles underlying that peace.
-Let the suggestion be made that a date be arranged so that on the same day and, as far as geographical conditions allow, at the same hour, all the nations of the world, including the defeated belligerents, shall offer to the Ruling Power of the Universe prayers of thanksgiving for the cessation of hostilities and the inauguration of new political principles to be universally applied, indicating a higher level of human thought, finding expression in action. ession in action. expr
+Let the suggestion be made that a date be arranged so that on the same day and, as far as geographical conditions allow, at the same hour, all the nations of the world, including the defeated belligerents shall offer to the Ruling Power of the Universe prayers of thanksgiving for the cessation of hostilities and the inauguration of new political principles to be universally applied, indicating a higher level of human thought, finding expression in action.
+Will you please grant me a little of your valuable space to expression in action.